 Run the latest executable with administrator privileges:

 The goal of this section is to demonstrate how to modify the default wallpaper on a system level, replacing and/or adding the default GUI selection.
+The commands in this section will require an elevated command prompt.

 First take basic permission ownership over the wallpaper you want to replace: